-Over the past few years, the technology has improved vastly and today’s quality condoms are thinner then a human hair and far more sensitive than they used to be.
+Over the past few years, the technology has improved vastly and today’s quality condoms are thinner than a human hair and far more sensitive than they used to be.
 The range of different BSI Kitemarked condoms now available are coloured, flavoured, large, shaped, loose, flared and ribbed – this can make the choosing of condoms much more fun.

 Are condoms only intended for people who have lots of sexual partners?